poulti/brain-pages/docs/autonomous-underearth-house.md

 ## Heating / cooling
 - Via the ventilation system - will need an external mini house to have the exhausts/external units
 ## Heating water
-- Gas is impossible to source naturally
+- Gas is impossible to source naturally -- actually... maybe it could be recycled from the toilets, but not sure it's a good idea to create a dependency on going to sh... to take a warm shower :D
 - Electricity based?

 ## Access